Ballagarey Corner, Isle of Man: Motor-Sport heritage

 It was the setting for a spectacular crash in 2010 when Guy Martin's race bike crashed at high speed, with a full tank of fuel after a pit stop just minutes earlier, exploding into a fireball a day after a fatal racing accident involving New Zealand rider Paul Dobbs at the same location.
 Keith Amor, closely following Martin, had to ride through the immediate aftermath, having been alerted by seeing smoke and trackside marshals running.
 Martin escaped serious injury, and after being helicopter-airlifted, recovered in hospital from bruising to both lungs and minor fractures to his upper spine.

 Due to the high-speeds attained through Ballagarey during motorcycle competition, it has become known as Ballascarey.
+Eight riders died at the Ballagarey Corner, most recently Mark Purslow in 2022 and Gary Vines in 2023.

 Media

 Ballagarey Corner featured in the Isle of Man Film CinemaNX production TT3D: Closer to the Edge after an accident to road racer Guy Martin during lap 3 of the 2010 Senior TT races caused a number of protective hay bales to be set alight by a petrol fireball.